 One of the most rewarding aspects of creating a men’s health product is hearing from our customers.
 Over the course of the last year, I’ve personally had the pleasure of talking directly to hundreds of men who’ve had life-changing experiences from using The Private Gym pelvic muscle exercise program.
 I’ve also talked with many men who weren’t satisfied with the results and worked closely with them to troubleshoot the problems.

 Let me tell you about an African American male in his mid-40s.
 He purchased the Private Gym to keep his sexual performance from deteriorating.
 After receiving the program, he started interacting with me.

 “Since I can’t see them, how do I know if I’m actually exercising the right muscles?” he said.
 This is one of the most common questions we get from men.

 “I feel like I am clenching my butt muscles?” he said to me.
 I explained to him that he needed to focus on the muscles that he uses to stop himself from urinating.
 I wasn’t sure he completely understood which ones I was talking about.

 Let’s try another approach.
 “You know how you can make your penis move up and down when it is really hard?”
 I said.
 He knew exactly what I was talking about.

 “I used to be able to do that,” he said laughing.

 “You’ll soon be able to do it again,” I responded.
 “Those are the right muscles.
 They control your penis.”

-We spent the next half hour talking.
-We covered a lot of subjects – – from how to get the most out of the program to what it was like being over 40 and seeing changes in our bodies.
-He didn’t have a problem; he simply just wanted to rejuvenate his erections.
+In half an hour, we covered a lot of subjects – from how to get the most out of the program to what it was like being over 40 and seeing changes in our bodies.
+He didn’t have a problem; he simply wanted to rejuvenate his erections.
 Over the past several weeks, he’s checked in with me, each time telling me how well the program is working for him.